 What are Connected TV (CTV) and OTT apps?

 CTV refers to internet-connected devices one can use to watch TV or video online.
-This is not limited to smart TVs, as it can also be a gaming console, TV sticks, streaming device, and more.
-Essentially, whether you’re streaming video content from your smart TV, using a Roku or Amazon Fire device, or a Playstation for example, you’re using CTV.
+This is not limited to smart TVs, as they can also be gaming consoles, TV sticks, streaming devices, and more.
+Essentially, whether you’re streaming video content from your smart TV, using a Roku or Amazon Fire device, or a Playstation, for example, you’re using CTV.

-On the other hand, OTT stands for “Over-the-Top”, and refers to streaming services that can deliver video content directly on the internet, bypassing traditional cable, satellite and broadcasting television.
-Some of the main players of this space include Hulu, Netflix,, Disney+, HBO Max, Amazon Prime Video, and more.
+On the other hand, OTT stands for “Over-the-Top” and refers to streaming services that can deliver video content directly on the internet, bypassing traditional cable, satellite, and broadcast television.
+Some of the main players in this space include Hulu, Netflix, Disney+, HBO Max, Amazon Prime Video, and more.

-Over the past decade, video streaming and CTV has risen dramatically and become a mainstay in households around the world.
+Over the past decade, video streaming and CTV have risen dramatically and become mainstays in households worldwide.

-Research has shown that in 2021, there were 6.64 billion smartphones capable of running apps around the world, and 83.72% of the world’s population owned one.
-In the United Kingdom for example, 82% of the population own a smartphone, 63% have an internet-enabled TV, and 41% own a gaming console connected to the internet.
+Research has shown that in 2021, there were 6.64 billion smartphones capable of running apps worldwide, and 83.72% of the world’s population owned one.
+In the United Kingdom, for example, 82% of the population own a smartphone, 63% have an internet-enabled TV, and 41% own a gaming console connected to the internet.

 As a result, Connected TV advertising has also picked up the pace: programmatic impressions of marketing campaigns increased by 207% on connected TVs in the USA in 2021.

-While this is a great opportunity for advertisers, this also poses the question of data privacy and consumer rights: In order to display targeted content and personalized ads, consent is required by a number of regulations including Europe’s General Data Protection Regulation (GDPR), and some of the upcoming U.S consumer data privacy laws.
+While this is a great opportunity for advertisers, it also poses the question of data privacy and consumer rights: To display targeted content and personalized ads, consent is required by several regulations, including Europe’s General Data Protection Regulation (GDPR) and some of the upcoming U.S consumer data privacy laws.

 How to create a consent notice for CTV and OTT apps